The following features can be activated by making additional entries in config.php:

 If this entry is made, the update notice when a new version of WBCE CMS is available will not be displayed on the backend start page (the "dashboard").
 This entry is also necessary if on the server where WBCE CMS is installed the PHP extension cURL is not available.

-If this entry is made, the core-side workaround to circumvent MySQL strict restrictions is deactivated.
-This switch is primarily intended to test the compatibility of the modules used with MySQL-Strict.**
+If this entry is made, the core-side workaround to circumvent MySQL strict restrictions is re-activated.
+This switch is only a fallback if there are any issues with MySQL-Strict and should only be used if no other solution is available.**

 define ('USE_DOCTRINE', true);